pages-themes/hacker/index.md

 - Design Engineering (machine and mechanisms)
 - Design for Manufacturing
 - Computational Engineering
-	- Metaheuristics, Monte Carlo solvers,
+	- Metaheuristics, Monte Carlo solvers, classical techniques.

 ### Computer Programming
 Developing programs to learn technologies that can help me in daily life is the theme behind my scripts.
 Following are my interests: